Privacy Notice for Students

 • Where it is needed in the public interest or for official purposes.

-SITUATIONS IN WHICH WE WILL USE STUDENT PERSONAL INFORMATION
+PURPOSES FOR WHICH WE WILL USE STUDENT PERSONAL INFORMATION

 • Making a decision about your application or appointment to an educational establishment;